 Wallace Russell Wallace, The Distribution of Animals - rg 591.9 W187 a 1876 2 vols.

-Alfred Russell Wallace was born in south Wales on 8th January 1828, although there is some doubt about his exact birthdate.
+Alfred Russell Wallace was born in south Wales on 8th January 1828 although there is some doubt about his exact birthdate.
 He grew up in Hertford north of London and after leaving school joined his brother in his business as a land surveyor.
 Involving precise measurement and record keeping - this proved to be useful training for his future career as a field naturalist.

 Wallace developed an interest in natural history through his friend Walter Bates who impressed him with his large collection of beetles.
-In 1848 the two friends decided to strike out together on an adventure to South America collecting specimens of birds, animal and insects, earning their living by sending these back to their agent in London for sale.
+In 1848 the two friends decided to strike out together on an adventure to South America collecting specimens of birds, animals and insects earning their living by sending these back to their agent in London for sale.
 Wallace spent four years in the Amazon basin returning in 1852.
 It was during this time that Wallace began to notice the differences in species between different geographical areas.

 In June 1853 after his return to London from the Amazon Basin Wallace made a good impression with his paper to the Royal Geographical Society on the Rio Negro (so named because the water was a dark colour).
 As a result he was sponsored by being given a free passage to Singapore (arriving in April 1854) to further his work in South East Asia.
 Wallace spent a short time there collecting and also went briefly to Malacca.
 In November he left for Sarawak (now called Kuching) where he stayed with Sir James Brooke the White Rajah of Sarawak, with whom he became close friends.
 It was here, laid up by the wet season, he started to write his famous paper "The Sarawak Law" which spoke about species being related to one another rather than being created separately.